Get your FREE Sourdough Starter Cheat Sheet → Subscribe now!

 read more reviews

 Admittedly, I had beginner’s luck.
-My first loaves were light, plump and airy- everything you want sourdough to be.
+My early loaves were light, plump and airy, everything you want sourdough to be!
 And then?
-I fell down the rabbit hole.
-Hydration?
+Down the rabbit hole I went: Hydration?
 Baker’s %?
 Proofing times?

-This beginner sourdough bread recipe has been the most popular on my blog for over a decade.
-It earns millions of views and inspired my bestselling book Artisan Sourdough Made Simple: a deeper dive into the culinary world of sourdough bread recipes.
-So, if you’re at the end of your rope (and just want to make good bread) I get it.
-You’ve made it.
+This recipe has been the most popular on my blog for over a decade- millions of views and the inspiration behind my bestselling book Artisan Sourdough Made Simple, a deeper dive into sourdough bread recipes.
+So, if you’re at the end of your rope (and just want to make good bread), you’ve made it.
 Welcome to the journey.

 • One bowl, 5 ingredients